tamarajafar/AtlasXomics_docs/docs/index.rst

-Welcome to The AtlasXomics Documentation Page
+Welcome to The AtlasXomics Documentation Page!
 =======================================================

 .. toctree::